 “I don’t know what I want to do.
 I might just go back to school to figure things out.”

 I’ve heard this many times from readers who aren’t sure with what to do next in life.
 Never go back to college for another 4 years just because you’re not happy with your current job or because you don’t know what to do.
 You won’t figure anything out by spending more money on college to attempt to find yourself.

 I promote the idea of investing in yourself religiously.
 However, more formal education isn’t always the best investment.
 In today’s article I’m going to help you decide if you should be heading back to college for more education in your 20s or 30s…

 Do you even need an education in your 20s or 30s?

 No, you don’t need an education to find a decent job.
 You don’t really need to do anything.
 To make money or to be “successful” you don’t have to spend many years in college.
 There’s not one definitive blueprint to becoming successful in your 20s.
-There’s not even a clear definition of being successful in your 20s.
+There’s not even a clear definition of being successful in your 20s or 30s.

 I’ve met successful people who could never handle a classroom.
 I’ve also met folks who were heavily educated and couldn’t find work.
 On the flip side, a specific college degree can help you land a job that pays well a field that you enjoy.

 This article is for those who completed some form of studies at some point and are now thinking about going back to college.